 2.1 Composition and Term

-The RRSRRS consists of members from the D2d Study Group (Executive Committee [EC], Coordinating Center [CC], collaborating clinical sites and Central Laboratory).
+The RRS consists of members from the D2d Study Group (Executive Committee [EC], Coordinating Center [CC], collaborating clinical sites and Central Laboratory).
 The subcommittee is composed of D2d investigators, coordinators, members of the coordinating center, and NIDDK with experience in recruitment and retention strategies, a demonstrated commitment to the D2d study and deep understanding of its study design, and have committed the required time.
 In general, to maintain continuity and efficiency, members are expected to serve a minimum of 2 years.
 Ad-hoc members may be appointed for less than 2 years, if there is a specific short-term need.

 2.2 Nomination and Election